-Protecting personal information is a serious concern for everyone, and when choosing suppliers online for whatever purpose, it will be necessary to share some information in order to avail yourself of the services being offered.
-It is your responsibility to choose carefully who you trust with your personal information.
+Protecting personal information is a serious concern for everyone.
+When choosing suppliers online for whatever purpose, it will be necessary to share some info to avail yourself of the services.
+It is your responsibility to determine who you trust with your personal information.

 - Does the business have an established brand and reputation to protect?
-Although we often hear about big names being involved in large scale data breaches, it is reasonable to say that a business with a lot to lose will make more effort to protect your personal data than businesses that are here today and gone tomorrow.
+Although we often hear about big names involved in large scale data breaches, it is reasonable to say that a business with a lot to lose will make more effort to protect your data than those are here today and gone tomorrow.

 - How did you arrive at the website?
-If you arrived in response an advert, did it create a sense of urgency such as offering something at a discount that is only available today?
+If it was in response an advert, did it create a sense of urgency such as offering something at a discount that is only available today?
 There is always a reason why someone wants you to make a decision quickly.
-Businesses wanting to establish themselves in the marketplace will be happy for you to make your own decision in your own time.
+Businesses wishing to establish themselves in the marketplace will be happy for you to make your own decision in your own time.

 - Has this business been involved in security incidents and loss of data?
 Information is often available about such events on the Internet and easy to find with search engines.

 - How secure is the website?
-A number of different factors can be considered with regards to website security.
-Firstly, does the site use HTTP or HTTPS in its website address?
-Other factors such as how password reminders work.
-If your password is sent to you as plain text by email it demonstrates how they feel about your security.
+Does the site use HTTP or HTTPS in its website address?
+Other factors, such as how password reminders work.
+If your password is sent to you as plain text by email, it demonstrates how they feel about your security.

-- Does the website clearly show how the business can be contacted, the registered address, trading address, contact telephone numbers and contact email addresses?
+- Does the website clearly show how to contact the business, the registered address, trading address, contact telephone numbers and contact email addresses?

-- How much information does the site ask for when you are asked to sign up?
-There is a growing trend for websites to demand more information than is actually needed.
-Stop and think about why such information might be needed and be ready to walk away.
-National Insurance numbers for example are required only when dealing with HMRC and employment related matters, so no other business has any legitimate purpose in requesting such information.
+- How much information does the site ask for while signing up?
+I have observed a significant increase in websites demanding more information than is needed.
+Please stop and think about why they need such information and be ready to walk away.
+National Insurance numbers, for example, are required only when dealing with HMRC and employment-related matters, so no other business has any legitimate purpose in requesting such information.